 Once upon a time, about 28 years ago now, nearly every 24/7 operation in the country was using some version of a rotating 8-hour schedule.
-Ten years ago, I used to ask large groups of employees if any of them have ever worked one of those outdated 8-hour schedules and inevitably, several hands would go up.
+Ten years ago, when I asked large groups of employees if any of them have ever worked one of those outdated 8-hour schedules β inevitably, several hands would go up.

 The cure for this is information.
 When your workforce brings up the “shift is too long” issue, all you need to do is make sure they completely understand what the alternative is.